ABOUT THE AUTHOR

 Between 2005 and 2014, I worked for a software company and travelled to and worked in half a dozen countries in Asia, Africa and Europe.
-In between, I also managed to complete a master’s degree in business administration (oh yes! another M.B.A) from Warwick University in the UK and earned my first few pennies as a writer, ghost writing academic articles for University students when unemployed and facing an empty bank account.
+In between, I also managed to complete a Master’s Degree in business administration and earned my first few pennies as a writer ghost-writing academic articles for University students (this was at a time when I was unemployed and holding an almost empty bank account).

-I now toggle my life between my project-manager day job and answering my true calling of a writer.
+I now toggle my life between my project managent day job and answering my true calling of a writer.
 Well, all of us need to start somewhere!